karina6188/Lab03-SystemIO/README.md

 1.1: Set up the program and added UserInterface method. - 2019 Oct 18

 1.2: Added txt file and added AddWords method.
 Now the user can add words to the txt file. - 2019 Oct 19

+1.3: For AddWords, add conditions to check if the user enters a valid input.
+If not, the word will not be added. - 2019 Oct 19